BIOL275-MSUM/BIOL275-MSUM.github.io/eda-project.Rmd

 You will work in groups of two or three.

 Your group will choose a general topic to explore, find one or more datasets to use, and conduct an exploratory analysis of that data.
-You will present your results to the class and at the [MSUM's Andrew B. Conteh Student Academic Conference (SAC)](https://www.mnstate.edu/sac/) in April (application deadline is Feb.
-25, 2022).
+You will present your results to the class and at the [MSUM's Andrew B. Conteh Student Academic Conference (SAC)](https://www.mnstate.edu/sac/) in April (application deadline is [**March 8, 2024**]{style="color:red;"}).

 ## Purpose